-The multi-year projection using the current assumptions for 2012-13 indicates that the District will be deficit spending in the amount of \$6.1 million; however, by using the \$2.8 million in the Special Reserve Fund, plus \$3.3 million in unrestricted general fund balance in 2012-13, the District expects to avoid the deficit spending.
-In addition, to avoid a projected fiscal year 2013-14 deficit, an additional transfer of Special Reserve Fund dollars in the amount of \$3.8 million plus \$3 million in unrestricted fund balances will be required.
-Further, to avoid a projected fiscal year 2014-15 deficit, \$5.7 million in unrestricted fund balances and \$6.8 in Special Reserves will be required.
-Under the current projections, the estimated June 30, 2012 Special Reserve Fund balance in the amount of approximately \$13.5 million would be depleted by fiscal year end 2014-15.
+The multi-year projection using the current assumptions for 2012-13 indicates that the District will be deficit spending in the amount of \$5.4 million; however, by using the \$2.9 million in one-time dollars previously set aside by the Board in the Special Reserve Fund, the anticipated deficit is reduced to \$2.5 million.
+The District expects to decrease anticipated expenditures from the General Fund for fiscal year 2012-13.
+In addition, to avoid a projected fiscal year 2013-14 deficit, an additional transfer of Special Reserve Fund dollars in the amount of \$6.6 million will be required.
+The Second Interim Report reflects that the District will have approximately \$10.5 million in its Special Reserve Fund at the end of the year.